kunrex/Pepper.bot/README.md

 ### What these values are

 **Discord Config**
-1. `token`: The client token for your bot.
+1. `Token`: The client token for your bot.
-2. `prefixes`: The default prefixes for your bot.
+2. `Prefixes`: The default prefixes for your bot.
-3. `dms`: Are commands sent through direct messages are processed or not
+3. `Dms`: Are commands sent through direct messages are processed or not
-4. `timeOut`: The default timeout (in seconds) for the interactivity for your bot.
+4. `TimeOut`: The default timeout (in seconds) for the interactivity for your bot.
 The value be overriden wherever nececarry but defaults to the value here.
-5. `shardCount`: The number of shards for your bot.
+5. `ShardCount`: The number of shards for your bot.
-6. `activityType` : The activity type that appears for your bot in discord, this is later converted to an enum `ActivityType`.
+6. `ActivityType` : The activity type that appears for your bot in discord, this is later converted to an enum `ActivityType`.
     The valid values for the activity types are below
     * 0 : Playing
     * 1 : Streaming